alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-20-adventures-in-the-terraform-dsl-part-ix-data-sources.md

 }
 ```

-I am a bit surprised to see this deprecated because, to me, this is cleaner!
+I am slightly disappointed that this is deprecated because, to me, this is cleaner!
 More on that later.

 ## Conclusion